 This applies to most PUAs.
 Unwanted apps have just one purpose: to generate revenue at users' expense.
 PUAs hijack browsers, cause redirects to untrusted and malicious sites, deliver intrusive advertisement campaigns and track private data.

 How did Templates Here Tab install on my computer?

-Some PUAs (e.g. Templates Here Tab) have "official" download pages.
-These applications also spread via download/installation setups of other programs.
-"Bundling" is the term used to describe this false marketing technique of pre-packing regular products with unwanted or malicious software.
-Rushed download and installation processes (e.g. ignored terms, used pre-set options, skipped steps and sections, etc.) - increase the risk of unintentionally allowing bundled content onto devices.
-When clicked on, intrusive ads can infiltrate PUAs into systems without user consent.
+Some PUAs (including Templates Here Tab) have "official" download pages.
+These applications also spread via the download/installation set-ups of other programs.
+"Bundling" is the term used to describe this deceptive marketing technique of pre-packing regular products with unwanted or malicious software.

 Templates Here Tab browser hijacker installation setup:

 Templates Here Tab browser hijacker asking for various permissions: